Home > Blackpool Profile > Life Expectancy

 Source: Office for Health Improvement and Disparities (OHID), Segment Tool

-Figure 9 shows the breakdown of the life expectancy gap between Blackpool as a whole and England as a whole, by cause of death for the period 2020-2021.
+Figure 9 shows the breakdown of the life expectancy gap between Blackpool as a whole and England as a whole, by cause of death for the period 2022-2023.

-For males, mortality from circulatory disease (24.1%), external causes (15.3%), and respiratory diseases are major contributors to the gap in life expectancy between Blackpool and England as a whole.
-For females, cancer (26.5%), digestive diseases (including alcohol-related conditions) (14.9%), and circulatory diseases (14.7%) are the main contributors.
+For males, mortality from circulatory disease (20.6%), external causes (22.6%), and cancer (16.6%) are major contributors to the gap in life expectancy between Blackpool and England as a whole.
+For females, respiratory diseases (21.6%), cancer (16.2%), and circulatory diseases (8.2%) are the main contributors.

 The Slope Index of Inequality in life expectancy is an indicator that measures health inequalities within a local area.
 The measure compares life expectancies between geographic sub-areas that have been ranked by socioeconomic deprivation.
 Figures 10 and 11 illustrate the change that has occurred over time in the Slope Index of Inequality in both males and females.
-Those in the most affluent communities within Blackpool saw increased or similar life expectancy between 2010-12 and 2018-20, whilst those in less affluent areas, particularly women, were more likely to see a reduction.
-The steeper angle of the slope in 2018-20 shows that inequalities of life expectancy between the most and least deprived areas have increased.
+Those in the most affluent communities within Blackpool saw similar life expectancy between 2010-12 and 2021-23, whilst those in less affluent areas, particularly women, were more likely to see a reduction.
+The steeper angle of the slope in 2021-23 shows that inequalities of life expectancy between the most and least deprived areas have increased.
 For further information regarding the Slope Index of Inequality please see:

 Guide to the Slope Index of Inequality